-This icon in the STATE section informs the user which of the two IEC inlets receive power.
-It is a realtime representation of the current power state, with an inactive power supply shown in grey.
+The power tab in the STATE section informs the user which of the two power inlets receive power.
+Its icon is a realtime representation of the current power state, with an inactive power supply shown in grey.
+The AC input corresponds to the left icon, the DC input to the right icon.